raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 Compared to Proof of Work, one of the biggest advantages of Proof of Stake is that it creates a fairer system, and one that is not based on the individual or group with the most expensive hardware.

-## Which Crypto is proof of stake?
+## Which Crypto is PoS?

 Proof of Stake and Proof of Work have existed since the cryptocurrency era.
-Protocals such as Peercoin, Blackcoin, Nxt, Cardano, and Algorand use a proof-of-stake system while Ethereum is switching to Proof of Stake in 2021.
+Protocals such as Peercoin, Blackcoin, Nxt, [Cardano](/buy-cardano), and Algorand use a proof-of-stake system while [Ethereum](/buy-ethereum) is switching to Proof of Stake in 2021.

 ## Is Ethereum Proof-of Work or Stake?